 Our worship style at Campbell Community is relatively casual.
-We start at 10:00 a.m. each Sunday morning with praise music, prayer and offering, a sermon, and then communion and closing songs.
+We start at 10:00 a.m. each Sunday morning with praise music, prayer, a sermon, and then our new discipleship time.

 God is glorified in our praise and is less concerned with the specific style of music than with the hearts of the people worshiping.
 Our worship team designs the service to lead you into the presence of God, not just perform for you.

 Because of this our musical style is mixed.
 You may encounter anything from ancient hymns to Messianic Jewish songs to modern praise.
-We believe that the humankind has been worshiping God for thousands of years, using many types of music styles and instruments from acapella, choirs (esp 2nd and 4th Sundays), chants, hymns, orchestras, gospel, and choruses.
+We believe that the humankind has been worshiping God for thousands of years, using many types of music styles and instruments from acapella, choirs, chants, hymns, orchestras, gospel, and choruses.
 Our praise band includes acoustic guitars, bass guitars, electric guitars, piano, keyboard, and drums.

 God is glorified when we remember him.
-At CCC, we observe the Lord’s Supper every week to commemorate our Lord’s crucifixion which has reconciled us to God and granted life eternal to all who respond by faith to his offer of grace.
+At CCC, we observe the Lord’s Supper every week during our discipleship time to commemorate our Lord’s crucifixion which has reconciled us to God and granted life eternal to all who respond by faith to his offer of grace.
 The Lord’s Supper is available to all sincere worshipers of Jesus Christ regardless of your church background.
-We use grape juice for most communion instead of wine out of respect for those among us who have struggled with alcoholism.
+We use prepackaged wafers and grape juice for most communion instead of wine out of respect for those among us who have struggled with alcoholism.